 Toggle: English / Spanish

-Flat feet (pes planus) refers to a change in foot shape in which the foot does not have a normal arch when standing.
+Flat feet (pes planus) refer to a change in foot shape in which the foot does not have a normal arch when standing.

 Pes planovalgus; Fallen arches; Pronation of feet; Pes planus